 - Are you getting good account management/collaboration from existing software vendors?

-A lot of the above issues can be mitigated with:
+Before opting for a system upgrade, the majority of the issues above can be mitigated with:

-- Re-implementing your current software with new processes and less complexity
+- Re-implementing existing software with new processes and less complexity

 - Re-training users

-- Deeper and more meaningful interactions with your current provider
+- Deeper and more meaningful interactions with current vendor

 Like 18% of Comparesoft users, you’re thinking about upgrading your existing asset management system.